tcoulter/jackhammer/README.md

   <img  src="output.png">
 </p>

+### Features

+* All the features of the `hardhat node` command
+* Packaged as a helpful CLI
+* No need to create extra configuration!
+* Can have multiple instances in parallel

 ### Parameters

 All parameters are derived from the configuration values in the [Hardhat Network Reference](https://hardhat.org/hardhat-network/reference/#config).
 To turn a configuration option into a parameter, simply use the format `--<configuration name> value`.
 For nested parameters, like an account mnemonic, use the `.` separator to signal nesting. e.g., `--accounts.mnemonic "essay portion ... churn service"`.